This is a fresh salad with clean and bright flavours. For the best flavour, let the salad stand at room temperature for 15 minutes before serving.

 You can learn lots more about nutrition and health on the Iron Kids website, and they also have a great bi-weekly newsletter!

 Disclosure: I am part of the Life Science Nutritionals blogger program with Influence Central and I receive special perks as part of my affiliation with this group.
 The opinions on this blog are my own.

+These Chocolate Garden Cups offer the perfect combination of crunchy and smooth, and they are packed with nutrients.
+Just make sure you have the face wipes handy!!
 Adorable and fun to make with the family, these Chocolate Garden cups are perfect for kids parties or an after school snack.
-Topped with yummy organic Choco Chimps cereal, the deliciously simple, eggless chocolate pudding is light, easy to make, and not too sweet.
+Topped with yummy cereal, the deliciously simple, eggless chocolate pudding is light, easy to make, and not too sweet.

 We all want to be healthier, stronger and hit the ideal ratio of body fat to muscle.
 But since when have we actually been ‘rewarded’ for being healthy?
 Sure – you feel better within yourself and may get a few more whistles when walking past a construction site, but it is typically pretty challenging to become healthier.
 Personal trainers are expensive, deep-fried in restaurants seems to cost less, and finding a healthy meal on the go is a challenge.
 But being healthy has its rewards.

 As many of our readers know, I have been training for a Run Disney event.
 Not having run more than a few feet and only when necessary (like being chased by a rabid dog), this was a huge challenge for me.
 Sure it was personally rewarding when I completed the run, but it took so much mental strength to force myself to train and be healthier.
 Perhaps I shouldn’t need a reward other than feeling good or personal satisfaction, but….